HeadlessDull/RecRoom-Avatar-Archive/README.md

 # Current Blender Tools

-We've made an addon to easily recreate your Rec Room Avatar with just a few clicks
+We've made an addon to easily recreate your Rec Room Avatar with just a few clicks, now with prop support!

 > 📦 Find it in [Releases](https://github.com/HeadlessDull/RecRoom-Avatar-Archive/releases)